nitpicker55555/MapRepair/README.md

 ### Analysis and Repair Components

-- **`temporal_dependency_graph.py`**: Tracks the evolution history of navigation graphs.
-Maintains version snapshots at each step, enabling analysis of when and how conflicts were introduced.
+- **`version_control.py`**: Implements the version control system that tracks the evolution history of navigation graphs.
+Maintains version snapshots at each step, enabling backtracking and analysis of when conflicts were introduced.

 - **`edge_impact_scorer.py`**: Evaluates the importance and impact of edges based on:
   - Structural importance (bridge edges, connectivity)